academie-de-espee/academie-de-espee.github.io/bylaws.md

 The Academie is led by the *executive council*.
 The council represents the interests of the full membership of the Ad'E by overseeing its operation and the actions of its appointed officers.
 The council is made up of members from each of the four Academie fencing ranks: two scholars, one free scholar, one provost, and one distinguished provost.
 The council will strive for councilors from diverse parts of the Kingdom.
 Council candidates self-nominate to the Polling Clerk at least two weeks prior to the annual Academie poll on July 1 with each term lasting two years.
 Academie members of each rank vote on who will represent them from among that rank’s candidates.
 There is a limit of two consecutive terms before the councilor must take a break.
 Council members who are promoted in rank may continue to serve the remainder of their term but are expected to continue to communicate with and represent the rank that elected them or resign.
 The council may appoint replacements (who will complete the current term) for members who have resigned or otherwise cannot serve.

 The council will meet in person or virtually at least twice a year: before Unevent and before the annual July polling.
-The council is responsible for appointing the officers listed below and working with those officers to make corresponding decisions (e.g. bid approval).
 The council also selects and awards the honorary “Companion of the Academie” rank.
 Individual council members are responsible for representing and communicating with their rank-peers.
+They will act as Ombudsmen.
+In this capacity they are responsible for ensuring issues raised to the Academie are taken for action and the resolution communicated to the applicant.
+This person is not responsible for resolving these issues.
+Not all issues raised will be either appropriate or possible to be resolved by the Academie but in those cases the applicant will be informed.
 Social media channels and email lists will be used for this communication.
 As social media applications evolve the council will announce the primary platforms that it will use for communication.

-The Academie has several offices that are appointed by the council.
+The Academie council has several tasks that it can either action directly or appoint officers to handle.
 These roles may be filled by council members but do not have to be.
 These officers may be replaced at will by the council and at minimum should be reviewed following each council election.
 When appropriate, all officers may appoint regional deputies to assist them or the council may specify regional officers itself. (e.g. there could be one ombudsman, one with a single regional deputy, one with multiple regional deputies, or there could just be regional ombudsmen.
 This will be decided by the council commensurate with the level of work.)

 **Bylaws and Polling Clerk:** Maintains this document and oversees formulation of change proposals (see section V).
 They also run the annual Academie poll which will include: